 - Online courses

 The Woolf Institute's teaching extends to online courses, which are open to participants from around the world.
 These address various aspects of relations between the Abrahamic faiths, interactions with those of other faiths or none and how such interactions contribute to society and politics in the twenty-first century.
-Each course is taken by 12 and 30 students and fees range from £275-£465 with courses taking 10-12 weeks (fuller details for each course can be seen on our online courses page for Bridging the Great Divide: the Jewish Muslim Encounter, Jews, Christians and Muslims in Modern Europe: Modern Challenges, Religion is…., Interreligious Understanding Today and Representations of Jewish-Christian Relations in Literature).
-Students at US universities can obtain credits towards their graduate degrees if they successfully complete Bridging the Great Divide: The Jewish Muslim Encounter which the Woolf Institute co-runs with the School of International Service at the American University in Washington.
+Each course is taken by 12 to 30 students and fees range from £275-£465, with courses taking 10-12 weeks.
+Details of all our courses can be found online https://www.woolf.cam.ac.uk/study/online-courses.
+Students at US universities can obtain credits towards their degrees if they successfully complete Bridging the Great Divide: the Jewish Muslim Encounter, which the Woolf Institute co-runs with the School of International Service at the American University in Washington.

 - Director of Studies